-Training your Husky puppy to walk sensibly on the leash doesn’t have to be difficult!
-And I know for sure, this is something owners want to teach as early as possible.
+Teaching your Husky puppy to walk politely on a leash doesn’t have to be a challenging task!
+I understand that it’s something owners want to instill from an early stage.

 Having a husky that’s great on the leash makes a world of difference not only when walking them in public, but it will also play a role in many other types of training.